pranavahvarun/p2p-chat-system/README.md

 * Ensure both peers are on the **same LAN** for easy connection.
 * This version removes the need to hardcode IPs — LAN IP detection is automatic.
 * For testing on the same machine, you can use `127.0.0.1` as server IP.
+* File transfer works for **any file type**.
+Large files are sent in encrypted chunks.

 ---

 ## **License**

 This project is MIT licensed.
 See `LICENSE` file for details.